Spring is here, and as usual I've been spending a good bit of time recently taking photos of flowers.

 Aside from the usual filters and lens cap accessories, there are two dedicated accessories for this lens that can come in handy.

 The first is the HN-30 screw-in lens hood.
-It’s a plastic, cylindrical lens hood that is ridiculously overpriced for what it is, but it does serve a very useful function.
-It doesn’t come with a lens hood included-it’s an optional extra.
+It's cylindrical lens hood that, like most lens hoods made by the major manufacturers, is overpriced for what it is, but it does serve a very useful function.
+The lens doesn't come with a lens hood included--it's an optional extra.

 The second is an old-school hard lens case, the CL-45.
 This is included when you buy the lens, but you can also replace it if something happens to your original one.